homanchou/xr/book/build-your-own-webvr-site.md

 ## Why not Unity?

-While Unity also has an HTML5 export which can target the browser, it has certain strengths and weaknesses.
-If you are already a Unity developer than you will feel right at home using the toolchain and exporting a new target build for the web makes a lot of sense.
-You'll also be able to take advantage of a lot of pre-build tooling, asset store, etc.  But if you are a web developer first, then switching over to use Unity is to leave the comfort of web developing to build a game and inject it into your website later, instead of building your game in javascript in the first place.
-It's like when folks used to use Adobe Flash and put them in their pages.
-That's what the pipeline would be like.
-Unity exports a kind of transpiled artifact using emscriptem which creates large downloads, slaps its logo on the splash page it and its also not really free.
+While Unity an HTML5 export which can target the browser, it has certain strengths and weaknesses.
+If you are already a Unity developer than you will feel right at home using the environment and therefore exporting a new build target should be easy and makes a lot of sense.
+You'll also be able to take advantage of a lot of pre-built tooling, asset store, etc.  But if you are a web developer already, then switching over to use Unity is to leave the comfort of Javascript to build a self-contained game then export and embed it into your website.

+The most powerful distinction I think I can make is that web native tech like Three.js or Babylon.js was made for the web to start with so you can freely intermingle regular web development-y code along side WebXR.
+The web is already interconnected computers and networks.
+In native website, jumping to another world is simply clicking on a link.
+Web native sites are a webpage first, and a game second.
+Unity is a game first, and a webpage second.

-## Why not use off the shelf VR as a Service?
+## Why not use off the shelf WebVR Services?

 We now have a couple of companies that provide turn key solutions to hold meetings and classes in VR.
 I've tried Mozilla Hubs and FrameVR that provide login mechanisms, different avatars and environments to choose from, tools like street view, laser pointers, white boarding etc.  Both of them seem to be doing well and continuing to add new features.
 I would say, if you are an end-user looking for a VR platform to hang out with friends, host an event, teach a lecture, play a game etc, these might be great choices for you.
 It would be like a merchant choosing Shopify instead of creating their own ecommerce website from scratch, which can save them a lot of effort in not rebuilding the same tooling.